 - 1. To sue and be sued. - 2.
 To make and execute contracts and other instruments necessary or convenient to the exercise of the powers of the authority. - 3.
 To hire professional personnel skilled in seeking and promoting new or expanded opportunities within the county or counties. - 4.
 To make, amend, and repeal resolutions consistent with the provisions of this chapter as necessary to carry into effect the powers and purposes of the authority. - 5.
 To acquire by gift, trade, or purchase, and to hold, improve, and dispose of property. - 6.
 To certify a tax levy as provided in section 11-11.1-04 and to expend moneys raised by the tax for the purposes provided in this chapter.
 A job development authority may accept and expend moneys from any other source. - 7.
 To insure or provide for insurance of any property in which the authority has an insurable interest. - 8.
 To invest any funds held by the authority. - 9.
-To cooperate with political subdivisions in exercising any of the powers granted by this section, including enabling agreements permitted under chapter 54-40.

-- 10. To loan, grant, or convey any funds or other property held by the authority for any purpose necessary or convenient to carry into effect the objective of the authority established by this chapter. - 11.
+To cooperate with political subdivisions in exercising any of the powers granted by this section, including enabling agreements permitted under chapter 54-40. - 10.
+To loan, grant, or convey any funds or other property held by the authority for any purpose necessary or convenient to carry into effect the objective of the authority established by this chapter. - 11.
 To use existing uncommitted funds held by the authority to guarantee loans or make other financial commitments to enhance economic development. - 12.
 To take equity positions in, provide loans to, or use other innovative financing mechanisms to provide capital for new or expanding businesses in this state or for businesses relocating to this state. - 13.
 To exercise any other powers necessary to carry out the purposes and provisions of this chapter.

 11-11.1-04.
 Tax levy for job development authorities - Financial report.
 The board of county commissioners of a county which has a job development authority or joint job development authority shall establish a job development authority fund and may levy a tax not exceeding the limitations in subsection 14 of section 57-15-06.7.
-In the year for which the levy is sought, a job development authority or joint job development authority seeking approval of a property tax levy under this chapter must file with the county auditor, at a time and in a format prescribed by the county auditor, a financial report for the preceding calendar year showing the ending balances of each fund held by the job development authority or joint job development authority during that year.
-The county treasurer shall keep the job development authority fund separate from other money of the county.
-The county treasurer shall transmit all funds received pursuant to this section within thirty days to the board of directors of the authority.
-The funds when paid to the authority must be deposited in a special account, or special accounts if the authority chooses to maintain a separate account for promotion of tourism, in which other revenues of the authority are deposited.
-Moneys received by the job development authority from any other source must also be deposited in the special accounts.
-The moneys in the special accounts may be expended by the authority as provided in sections 11-11.1-02 and 11-11.1-03.
+In the year for which the levy is sought, a job development authority or joint job development authority seeking approval of a property tax levy under this chapter must file with the county auditor, at a time and in a format prescribed by the county auditor, a financial report for the preceding calendar year showing the ending balances of each fund held by the job development authority fund separate from other money of the county.
+The county treasurer shall keep the job development authority must be deposited in a special account, or special accounts if the authority chooses to maintain a separate account for promotion of tourism, in which other revenues of the authority are deposited.
+Moneys received by the job development authority from any other source must also be deposited in sections 11-11.1-03.